 Yet in giving up on appeals to national solidarity, the left has forgotten the basic political argument that served it so well in the past: that out of the ties that bind together our national communities emerges a deep commitment to the well-being, welfare, and social esteem of our fellow citizens.
 This recognizes a basic moral intuition: We have deep and encompassing obligations to those we consider our own, based on a shared sense of membership in a community of fate — or more simply, based on our shared national identity.”
 (Gidron, Noam.
 The left shouldn’t fear nationalism.
 It should embrace it.
 Feb.
 8, 2018.)

 Vergilius Rex argues, that ‘liberal democracy accepts as its principle, the ‘tolerance of treason’.
 Liberal democracy accepts as its principle, the enemies of its own nation; or even worst, liberal democracy accepts as its antithesis, liberalism itself.’
-He is arguing from a position moreso of the ethnic collective, but characterizes the anti-nationalists.
-What he says, even of ethnicity, I find valuable, as in my historical perspective of peoples, there is no underlying hatred and jealousy for the European, and its descendants.
-The American did and does, though faintly, have a culture, and spending time with many immigrants and international students, have shown me also other angles, on how other people perceive Americans and American culture and the habits of the people, in ways U.S. Americans do not notice.
+He is arguing from a position moreso of the ethnic collective, but explains the habits of anti-nationalists.

-Do you ever wonder why today’s students in the Academies are led to conclude, that the nation-state is obsolete, and the cause of our geopolitical conflicts and issues?
-As Thomas Paine (“Rights of Man”) is used and I paraphrase, as having the ‘world as one’s country’ to support views of liberal internationalist proponents, still Paine argued for the importance of the nation as the cause of liberty when he said:
+As Thomas Paine (“Rights of Man”) is used and I paraphrase, as having the ‘world as one’s country’ to support views of liberal internationalism, still Paine argued for the importance of the nation as the cause of liberty when he said: